esa/pagmo/doc/sphinx/documentation/population.rst

    .. method:: set_x((int)idx, (list) x)

-      Sets the chromosome of the :class:`individual` with index idx in the population to x.
+      Sets the chromosome of the :class:`PyGMO.individual` with index idx in the population to x.
 Updates autatically the memory and the *population* :class:`champion`

       .. code-block:: python